Table of Contents

 According to the Joint National Commission report 7, systolic pressure (which represents the pressure during the contraction of the heart) of less than 120 mmHg and diastolic pressure (which represents the pressure during the relaxation of the heart) of less than 80 mmHg is considered as normal blood pressure.

 An important condition is that the evaluation is an average of two or more measurements and at two or more different office visits.
 Hypertension is defined as blood pressure during the systole greater than 140 mmHg and blood pressure during the diastole greater than 90 mm Hg with the same evaluation condition.
-In between normal and hypertensive patient is an entity known as prehypertension, which possesses a significant risk factor for progressing into hypertension in the future (systolic blood pressure between 120–139 and diastolic between 80–89).
+In between normal and hypertensive patients is an entity known as prehypertension, which possesses a significant risk factor for progressing into hypertension in the future (systolic blood pressure between 120–139 and diastolic between 80–89).

 In order to measure blood pressure, the basic instrument, which is absolutely essential, is a sphygmomanometer.
 It is economical and offers the further advantage of portability and is reliable in diagnosing and guiding the treatment with a further assessment of the prognosis.

 According to the famous Framingham heart study, in between systolic, diastolic and pulse pressure, systolic blood pressure initially followed by pulse pressure, is the most important prognostic marker for the prediction of the risk factor of disease of cardiovascular system in patients greater than 60 years of age, and the diastolic blood pressure is important in patients less than 50 years of age.
-The most common types of Sphygmomanometer are Mercury and Aneroid.
+Most common types of Sphygmomanometer are Mercury and Aneroid.
 Automated oscillometric BP measuring devices are used in increasing amounts nowadays and gaining popularity.

 Before measuring the blood pressure of the patient using a sphygmomanometer, a set of precautions need to be followed for the effective interpretation of the results.
 The patient needs to be properly seated and the appropriate cuff size in reference to the arm size of the patient is to be taken.
 Care should be taken to make sure that the sphygmomanometer used is appropriately calibrated.
-The proper sitting position comprises supporting the arms of the patient in which blood pressure is to be taken, with the patient comfortably in the sitting position without crossing of the legs.
+The proper sitting position comprises supporting the arms of the patient in which blood pressure is to be taken, with the patient comfortably in the sitting position without crossing the legs.
 For the proper positioning of the bladder of the cuff which is used for measuring the blood pressure, it is recommended to keep it over the brachial artery.

 There are three acceptable measurements of blood pressure.